arslanrao991/zzreal_worriors/Meeting Notes.md

 - Discuss about project and selected Metabase as testing
 - Discuss about User Stories and divide work among ourselves
 - Discuss about how to use Gerkin language to do automation

+## Meeting 3 (11 March 2023)

+- Discuss different errors occurs during automation part and successfully debug
+- Explains the working of auomation with team members and show how it works